evidentlyai/evidently/docs/book/get-started/quickstart-cloud.md

 from evidently.metric_preset import DataQualityPreset
 ```

-# 4. Create a new Project
+# 5. Create a new Project

-Connect to Evidently Cloud using your access token and create a Project inside your team.
+Connect to Evidently Cloud using your access token and create a Project inside your Team.

 ```python
 ws = CloudWorkspace(token="YOUR_TOKEN_HERE", url="https://app.evidently.cloud")